Active in New York, N.Y.

 - Morris Davidson papers, 1925-1978

-- Image Gallery items from other collections related to Davidson, Morris
+- Image and Media Gallery items from other collections related to Davidson, Morris

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Morris Davidson, 1971 July 21, Archives of American Art, Smithsonian Institution.